We take care homes seriously as unique, creative places.

-We take care homes seriously as unique, creative places.
-Homemade Circus trains care settings to run their own circus sessions, putting the skills and benefits permanently into the hands of the people who live and work there.
+Homemade Circus trains people in care settings to run their own circus sessions, putting benefits like increased connection, confidence and imagination permanently into the hands of the people who live and work there.

 What we learnt was that whether they were there to care or to be cared for, people kept surprising themselves with what they could do.